simple-app-create/english-language-helper/prog_style.md

 ### 2. Concise Variable Names
 - Use **short but clear** names when context is obvious
+- Use **descriptive but concise** names when context is not obvious
 - `db` instead of `database_client`
 - `q` instead of `question_data` in tight loops
 - `ctx` instead of `context`